Ava-TU/ShooterGame_Assignment/README.md

 # What I Am Most Proud of in the Assignment
 After completing this assignment and being able to see the final product, I'm proud of what I was able to achieve with my little knowledge of making 3D games in Godot.

 What I am most proud of in this assignment would be my ability to solve the problems that I encountered throughout this project by breaking down the code myself and being able to find solutions without fully relying on Youtube videos or going onto forums on Google.
+This defiently helped me learn many different components that I can use for future projects, like using Array lists and creating packed scenes to help save up space in the hierarchy.
 # What I Have Learned
+I have learned loads of new information and built upon my skills from doing this assignment.

+I was able to successfully created an array loop that procedurally spawns in blank canvas panels at random intervals.
+I was also successful at using a global script in order to keep track of the players health, score, the speed the canvas panels move at, what level the player is currently on, and having a target that increases every time the player reaches the target amount - the target at the start is set to 250 points and once the player gains that score, the target variable increases by another 250 while also increasing the speed by 1 and this continues until the player runs out of health.
 # Game Design Document